Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

 The action (\ref{het-action}) is invariant under the supersymmetry transformations

 where $\epsilon$ is a right-moving Majorana-Weyl light-cone spinor.

-It is quite easy to obtain the spectrum for the heterotic string, since what we have to do is to put together the results for the bosonic and supersymmetric strings.
-Expanding the different fields into modes, we get the set of operators
+The spectrum for the heterotic string can be easily obtained, since all we have to do is put together the results for the bosonic and supersymmetric strings studied above.
+Expanding the different fields into their corresponding modes, we get the set of operators